multifacet/cbmm-artifact/README.md

       --spec_2017 /path/to/spec2017.iso
    ```

+   **Troubleshooting**
+      - Copying the SPEC2017 ISO hangs or fails.
+         - Make sure that SSH'ing into the _test_ machine is passwordless and requires no interaction.
+For example, log into the machine manually once to address any fingerprint confirmations that SSH may generate.
+      - On CloudLab, root partition is only 16GB and runs out of space.
+         - Pass the `--resize_root` flag, which expands the size of the main partition.
+      - On my machine, `/dev/sda` may point to different devices after a reboot.
+         - Pass the `--unstable_device_names` flag, which causes the runner to use device UUIDs instead.

+5. At this point, we need to choose a kernel to install.
+For Linux/CBMM experiments, choose **Option A**.
+To setup a machine for HawkEye experiments, choose **Option B**.
+In the future, you can switch to the other configuration by just executing the command for the other option (you don't need to rerun the previous steps).

-5. **Option A** Use the `runner` to install CBMM (our system) on the _test_ machine.
+   **Option A** Use the `runner` to install CBMM (our system) on the _test_ machine.
 This should take about ~1 hour.
 The command should produce lots of output about the commands being run and their output.
 The commands being run are on the _test_ machine (over SSH), not the _driver_.

    ```sh
    # Clones and builds the CBMM kernel at the given git commit hash.